Linking a Changing Climate with a Changing Traditional Diet: Mobilizing Knowledge for Adaptation (2017-2021)

 - How are communities adapting their food systems to climate change?

 - What else is needed to ensure food security and traditional food security?

 Two inventories of climate change and food systems initiatives are being developed as part of this project, which will be available to the public through two virtual mapping applications online.
-These maps will help to mobilize stories of food-focused climate change adaptation projects and will be analyzed to identify gaps in programming as well as promising projects in two key adaptation areas (local agricultural and traditional food).
-The inventory and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to inform future policy, funding areas and programs for climate change adaptation in the North.
+These maps will help to mobilize stories and information and will be analyzed to identify gaps in programming/services as well as promising projects.
+The inventory and stories will be shared with communities through community workshops and through development of other knowledge products in the hopes of inspiring community action; they will also be shared with policy makers and partners across the North to help inform future policy, funding areas and programs for climate change adaptation and food systems development in the North.